MertOzdemir01/image-editor/README.md

 # image-editor
-Image editing application with Qt
+Image editing application made in QtCreator and used OpenCV library